-Even a short hike benefits from a pack, for stashing your extra layers and food.
-If you’re starting from scratch with all this gear, consider MSR’s All-in-One Snowshoe Kit.
-An excellent value, it sets up you with high-quality snowshoes, poles and a fully featured pack—which includes a removeable foam seat, an internal zippered pocket and hydration compatibility.
+Even a short hike benefits from a pack for stashing extra layers and food.
+If you’re starting from scratch with all this gear, consider MSR’s All-in-One Snowshoe Kits.
+An excellent value, they set up you with high-quality snowshoes, poles and a fully-featured pack, which includes a removable foam seat, an internal zippered pocket and hydration compatibility.

 The Ten Essentials